thenexthub/Codira/docs/LibraryEvolution.rst

     (Note that this is a dynamic constraint.)

   entity
-    A type, function, member, or global in a Swift program.
+    A type, function, member, or global in a Codira program.
 Occasionally the term "entities" also includes conformances, since these have a run-time presence and are depended on by clients.